mathiasbosman/alphaess-energyid-proxy/README.md

 This proxy uses the EnergyID webhook to import data from the AlphaESS battery/inverter.

-It will take all date of the current date and post it to the EnergyID webhook.
-This is done via a cron-job.
+By default, the cronjob will query for date for the past week up until the day before today.

 ## Configuration